generalsystemsvehicle/just-read-the-instructions/README.md

 ## [Wordpress Gutenberg](https://wordpress.org/gutenberg/) as a Laravel Nova field type

+### Credits

+This plugin stands on the shoulders of [Laraberg](https://github.com/VanOns/laraberg/), which provides the basic integration of Laraberg, Laravel-Filemanager and the Laravel world.

 ### Installation

 Add the setting for a repository in your `composer.json` file.
 Edit it and make sure you have a block that looks like this: